jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-04.md

 Group chat going crazy.
 Multiple messages from Maya, from Jordan, from numbers she didn't recognize.

 "Sorry," she said, pulling out her phone to silence it.
-But she saw the preview of Maya's message: *DON'T GO TO THE PARTY.
+But she saw the preview of Maya's message: *DONT GO TO THE PARTY.
 BECCA KNOWS.
-EMMA'S COUSIN TOLD HER ABOUT—*
+EMMAS COUSIN TOLD HER ABOUT—*

 "What's wrong?"
 Ethan asked, reading her expression.